As a manager of lone workers, you may wonder whether personal safety devices are the most effective way to safeguard your organization’s employees.

-After all, there are many different lone worker safety solutions available and it is important to choose one that best protects your employees and keeps your organisation compliant with workplace health and safety requirements.
+After all, there are many different lone worker safety solutions available and it is important to choose one that best protects your employees and keeps your organization compliant with workplace health and safety requirements.

 In this article, we will discuss why using personal safety devices in Australia may not always be the best solution.
-We will also examine another safety solution that is scalable, comprehensive and ensures organisations meet their lone worker safety legislation under Australian law.
+We will also examine another safety solution that is scalable, comprehensive and ensures organizations meet their lone worker safety legislation under Australian law.

 The disadvantages of standalone personal safety devices in Australia